ajitagupta/student-management-system/README.md

 Packages should be cohesive collections of classes.
 That would minimize coupling between classes that should not be coupled because they pertain to different features.
 In the package-by-layer approach, packages have high cohesion and a low degree of coupling between packages.

 Our code follows common convention of organizing itself in different subpackages, each for a different child-layer: `dao, db, main, and pojo`, whereby `com.example` is the parent of them all.
-Hence, the tree structure.
+Hence, the name tree structure.

 ## Database Connection with JDBC